Maher al-Assad: Money laundering

-Drug trade

-The New York Times reported in December 2021 that the 4th Armoured Division, commanded by Maher al-Assad, oversees much of the production and distribution of Captagon, among other drugs, reinforcing Syria's status as a narco-state on the Mediterranean sea.
-The unit controls manufacturing facilities, packing plants, and smuggling networks all across Syria (which have started to also move crystal meth).
-The division's security bureau, headed by Maj.
-Gen. Ghassan Bilal, provides protection for factories and along smuggling routes to the port city Latakia and to border crossings with Jordan and Lebanon.

 Military career

-After Basil's death in 1994, Maher assumed command of a brigade in the Republican Guard.
+After Bassel's death in 1994, Maher assumed command of a brigade in the Republican Guard.
 His time as brigade commander allowed him to gain valuable military experience and build personal ties with his officers.
-After the death of his father in 2000, he was promoted from major to lieutenant colonel.
-Maher subsequently became commander of the Republican Guard, a 10,000 strong unit whose loyalty is said to be guaranteed by the significant share of revenue that it receives from the oil fields in the Deir ez-Zor region, and the commander of the army's elite Fourth Armored Division which was once his uncle Rifaat Assad's Defense companies.
+After the death of his father in 2000, he was promoted from major to lieutenant-colonel.
+Maher subsequently became commander of the Republican Guard, a 10,000 strong unit whose loyalty was said to be guaranteed by the significant share of revenue that it received from the oil fields in the Deir ez-Zor region, and the commander of the army's elite 4th Armoured Division which was once his uncle Rifaat Assad's Defense companies.

 In June 2000, Maher was elected to the Central Committee of the Ba'ath Party's Syrian Regional Branch and subsequently was influential in persuading his brother Bashar during the first few months of his rule to put an end to the political openness of the short lived Damascus Spring.
 Three years later Maher Assad met in Jordan with Israeli businessman Eitan Bentzur, a former director-general of the Israeli Foreign Ministry, and offered to reopen peace negotiations with Israel without preconditions.
-The offer was rejected by Arial Sharon, the Prime Minister of Israel.
+The offer was rejected by Ariel Sharon, the Prime Minister of Israel.

 Maher often appeared in public with Bashar and is said to be one of his closest advisers.
 He competed with Assef Shawkat, who was married to his sister Bushra al-Assad and was head of military intelligence, for influence in the Assad government.
 Maher was opposed to Shawkat's marriage to his sister Bushra, and had Shawkat imprisoned on several occasions to keep them apart.
 In October 1999, he was rumoured to have shot Shawkat in the stomach during an argument.
 Assef survived, and the two were said to have good relations then.
 Bashar, Maher, and Assef were said to form the inner circle of power in the Assad government.